sophongo/sophdoc/docs/en/end-user/insight/quickstart/install/gethosturl.md

 - common-es (logging service)
 - insight-opentelemetry-collector (tracing service)

-After obtaining the corresponding port information for the services in the above two scenarios, make the following settings:
+After obtaining the proper port information for the services in the above two scenarios, make the following settings:

 ```shell
 --set global.exporters.logging.host=  # (1)!